 Whenever you report your NPS or CSAT score you should also report some type of margin of error or perform some simple customer satisfaction statistical tests so you know if the changes in the score are likely to be significant.

-This is an important idea — you need to provide the people reviewing your report with an idea of the variation in the scores so they can be confident in making decisions based on the data.
+This is important — you must provide the people reviewing your report with an idea of the variation in the scores so they can be confident in making decisions.

 The statistics for Net Promoter Score a little more complex but there are NPS statistical tools that you can download and use.